agateau/yokadi/README.md

 stores commands used in Yokadi for future use and reference.

-If you do now want to use the default history file location, you can define the `YOKADI_HISTORY` env variable to point to your history file:
+If you do now want to use the default history file location, you can define the `YOKADI_HISTORY` environment variable to point to your history file:

     export YOKADI_HISTORY=$HOME/.hist/yokadi_history